Lymah123/100-days-of-code/daily-journal.md

 - I added frontend hooks to call the backend for file uploads and manage encrypted file viewing
 - Did some troubleshooting/debugging

+Day 24: 18/12/24

+- Added error handling for failed file uploads, authentication failures, etc.
+- Implemented search functionality in the frontend to filter documents based on tags or names.